godotengine/godot-docs/classes/class_spatial.rst

 - void **orthonormalize** **(** **)**

-Resets this node's transformations (like scale, skew and taper) preserving its rotation and translation by performing Gram-Schmidt orthonormalization on this node's Transform3D.
+Resets this node's transformations (like scale, skew and taper) preserving its rotation and translation by performing Gram-Schmidt orthonormalization on this node's :ref:`Transform<class_Transform>`.

 .. _class_Spatial_rotate: